SulavGaire/ComputerGraphicsLab/README.md

 3. Copy files from include and lib folder from graphics folder file you downloaded in step 1 to include and lib folder of tdm-gcc 32bit.
 4. Open VS Code and create a new project folder and open C/C++ configuration.
 5. In the configuration setting set compiler path to C:/TDM-GCC-32/bin/g++.exe (this location may be different).
-6. Paste following to compiler arguments
+6. Paste following to compiler arguments.
 -lbgi
 -lgdi32
 -lcomdlg32